 - Personal interview and campus tour - Application for admission and a \$25 application fee.
-Application fee refund policies are outlined in the Cancelation and Refund Policy within the Financial Aid section of this school catalog. - Acceptable documentation of high school graduation or its equivalency (HS Diploma, HS Transcript, GED Diploma or Transcript, or home school credentials from the approved school district/state/Home Education Program form) - Entrance assessment (benchmark scores listed below) - Completion of all required admission documentation - Acknowledgement of receipt of all consumer information - A parent/guardian must co-sign the enrollment agreement and all FERPA documents for applicants under the age of 18 - Must meet the technical standards for the applicant's program of choice - Meet with Financial Aid to determine grant and loan eligibility and finalize the financial plan/spreadsheet
+Application fee refund policies are outlined in the Cancellation and Refund Policy within the Financial Aid section of this school catalog. - High School diploma, transcript, GED, or other acceptable proof of graduation from an institution providing secondary education, or the equivalent of such graduation.
+A valid institution is one that is recognized as a provider of education by the U.S. Department of Education. \ - Entrance assessment (benchmark scores listed below) - Completion of all required admission documentation - Acknowledgement of receipt of all consumer information - A parent/guardian must co-sign the enrollment agreement and all FERPA documents for applicants under the age of 18 - Must meet the technical standards for the applicant's program of choice - Meet with Financial Aid to determine grant and loan eligibility and finalize the financial plan/spreadsheet